 - No bankruptcies, repossessions, or tax liens

-Your personal financial health is just as important as your business’s financial health.
-That’s because you’ll be asked to personally guarantee the business consolidation loan.
-The lender needs to feel confident that if your business were unable to make the payments, you’d personally be able to repay them somehow.
+As a small business owner, your personal financial health is just as important as your business’s financial health.
+That’s because you’ll likely be asked to personally guarantee any business consolidation loan.
+The lender needs to feel confident that if your business were unable to make the payments, you’d personally be able to step in and make those payments.

 Here are some ways your personal finances might show improvement: